pyControl/docs/docs/user-guide/programming-tasks.md

 Whenever an event occurs it is output to the serial line along with a timestamp.
 Whenever a state transition occurs the state that is entered is output to the serial line with a timestamp.

-The `print()` function has modified behavour when called within the context of a state machine definition file: a timestamp is prefixed to the string provided as an argument before it is printed to the serial line.
+The `print()` function has modified behavour when called within the context of a task definition file - a timestamp is prefixed to the string provided as an argument before it is printed to the serial line.
 The print function can therefore be used to output arbitrary data with timestamps consistent with those of events and state transitions.

 ## Function reference